 TV repairs near me

 When looking for a repairman to fix your broken TV you want to find someone local, because if you are not happy with the repair, it will be easier for them to return.
 Also, if you find someone local, the repair is likely to take place quicker.
 Looking for TV repairs near you?
-You can find a technician near you by looking in the local newspaper.
+The best way to find a technician near you is by a personal recommendation.
+Ask friends or neighbours, or post on local email/Facebook/Whatsapp groups.
+You can also find a technician near you by looking in the local newspaper or advertiser.
 Many local reputable repair companies advertise their services in the papers.

-You can also search online but you might be required to complete a form on a website to explain the problem.
-Alternatively, you can search through your local phonebook for a technician that is close by.
+You can also search online, but you might be required to complete a form on a website to explain the problem.
+Alternatively, you can try the old-fashioned way search through your local phonebook (or use the online yellow pages) for a technician that is close by.
 Make sure to get an estimate quote from each one and compare them.
 Also, ask about any call out charges and fees for parts.

 How much does a new TV cost?